 Many types of ficus trees are also excellent for growing in pots as indoor ornamental plants.
 You’ve probably seen a lot of these plants while out and about and on social media or TV shows.

 Ficus audrey, or Ficus benghalensis, is a fairly popular type of indoor ficus with large green foliage similar to those of a fiddle leaf fig, but thicker and more rounded and with a distinct fuzzy texture.
 While not quite as easy to find (and fairly pricey), it’s often considered to be one of the easier figs to grow indoors because its watering needs are a bit more flexible than those of some other ficus trees.

 Also known as the Indian banyan tree, Ficus audrey can reach up to 100 feet outdoors, but inside it will most likely only grow to a manageable 10 feet tall.

 Fiddle Leaf Fig

-Ficus lyrata is known for its large, fiddle- or lyre-shaped leaves.
+Ficus lyrata is known for its large, fiddle- or lyre-shaped green leaves.
 Native to Western Africa, the fiddle leaf fig grows up to 60 feet outdoors and usually maxes out at 10 feet indoors.
 This beautiful tree is well suited for growing indoors if it has enough light.